Live Music in Edinburgh

 When it comes to where to go to enjoy a live concert, you can choose between friendly local pubs, hardcore underground sweatboxes and sprawling arenas that hold thousands of fans.

-Popular Venues: You can enjoy year-round performances at Queen’s Hall; an old converted church with a quirky personality that welcomes an eclectic rota of musical acts through its doors.
+You can enjoy year-round performances at Queen’s Hall; an old converted church with a quirky personality that welcomes an eclectic rota of musical acts through its doors.
 The dramatic lofty ceilings and original pews can host up to 900 screaming fans who flock here to watch shows put on by huge names in the business, including Mumford & Sons.
 The Voodoo Rooms is another fascinating venue that showcases acts spanning all music genres, from electronica and indie to fold and blues.

 The grandiose Usher Hall and funky Edinburgh Corn Exchange have attracted rivals Blur and Oasis to play on their stages, while the Liquid Room also draws a constant slew of recognisable acts.

-Intimate Venues: The city also boasts heaps of smaller venues that are frequented by locals and visitors with equal excitement.
-Sneaky Pete’s is arguably the best, with its 150-capacity and an ability to retain a reputation normally only associated with the darkest of underground bars, thanks to its trendy-yet-mysterious ambience.
+The city also boasts heaps of smaller venues that are frequented by locals and visitors with equal excitement.
+Sneaky Pete’s is arguably the best, with its 150-capacity and an ability to retain a reputation normally only associated with the darkest of underground bars, thanks to its trendy-yet-mysterious ambiance.
 Studio 24 is aimed at anyone who abides by the go-hard-or-go-home rule, with its programme of heavy metal and edgy techno.

 We recommend that you get in on the action and make sure you catch at least one live show during your stay.

 There’s a host of well-known names in the music business who hail from Edinburgh, as well as a medley of lesser-known but super talented musicians.
 Let’s take a look at some of the upcoming stars to look out for: